fionabay/IntraDayVolFlow/README.md

-# Deploy RAG to Kubernertes with KServe
+# Deploy RAG to Kubernetes with KServe

 Step 1 ) Create a cluster, e.g. GKE, by kind create cluster Step 2 ) Install Cert Manager, Istio and KubeFlow componets such as KNative following below instructions